 The College developed its Corporate Parenting Plan, which includes a revised and detailed Corporate Parenting Action Plan, including actions to help care experienced students' transition successfully to College and to support care experienced students to successfully complete their course.
-This plan is in the process of being updated, with a view to focusing on embedding current good practice and support.
-Over the past year, our support to care experienced learners has been developed and now all of these learners have a named contact within the college who makes contact with them as soon as they disclose their care experience status.
-This allows us to gauge the type of support these learners may need during their time at college and implement it swiftly.
-This system also provides these learners with a trusted person within the College who they can go to if they need help or guidance.
+This was published in 2021 and focusses on embedding current good practice and support.
+Over the past year, our support to care experienced students has been developed and now all of these students have a named contact within the college who makes contact with them as soon as they disclose their care experience status.
+This allows us to gauge the type of support these students may need during their time at college and implement it swiftly.
+This system also provides these students with a trusted person within the College who they can go to if they need help or guidance.